The Short Stack

 Who decides what — and how fast?

 This is the most under-designed layer in almost every team I have encountered.
-And it is the one that causes the most pain...
+And it is the one that causes the most pain.

 Slow decisions are not a people problem.
 They are a structure one.
-When decision rights are unclear, everything defaults upward — to the most senior person in the room or perhaps to an executive.
+When decision rights are unclear, everything defaults upward — to the most senior person in the room or to an executive.
 The result is bottlenecks dressed up as due diligence.

 For transformation teams, this is particularly acute.
 You are making consequential calls in conditions of uncertainty, often without precedent to lean on.
-The teams that move well are not necessarily smarter — they are clearer on the micro decisions they are willing to make and learn from.
+The teams that move well are not necessarily smarter.
+They are clearer on the micro decisions they are willing to make and learn from.
 They know who owns what.
 They know when to escalate and when to just decide.

 Layer 3: Action & Work in Progress Meetings